-In addition, Duke Energy provides the following clarifications regarding the Discussion and Staff Recommendations included in the Study Plan Determination (SPD):
+In addition, Duke Energy provided the following clarifications regarding the Discussion and Staff Recommendations included in the SPD in Study Progress Report No. 1:

 - FERC recommended that Duke Energy modify the Recreation Study Plan to include the additional counties that will be used during the future recreation use analysis.
-As stated in the RSP, Duke Energy will include Oconee and Pickens counties, SC and Jackson and Transylvania counties, NC and any counties in SC, NC, and GA that are reported on the recreation user surveys.
-Since recreation user surveys have not been completed yet, Duke Energy is unable to list what counties will be reported at this time. - FERC recommended that Duke Energy include the 14.8 miles of trail that follow logging and access roads in the Conditions Assessment.
-As stated in the RSP, Duke Energy will include the entire 43 miles of trail, including 28.2 miles of singletrack trail segments and
+Duke Energy will include Oconee and Pickens counties, SC and Jackson and Transylvania counties, NC and additional counties in SC, NC, and GA that are reported on the recreation user surveys.
+Since recreation user surveys have not been completed yet, Duke Energy is unable to list what counties will be reported at this time. - FERC recommended that Duke Energy include the 14.8 miles of trail that follows logging and access roads in the Conditions Assessment.
+Duke Energy is evaluating the entire 43 miles of trail, including 28.2 miles of single-track trail segments and 14.8 miles of trail that follow logging and access roads in the Conditions Assessment.